- Wittenberg welcomes transfer students to apply for admission using either the Wittenberg Application or the Common Application

 Phi Theta Kappa Award ($2,000)

 This scholarship is offered to any transfer student who is a member of Phi Theta Kappa and has maintained good academic standing.
 The Phi Theta Kappa Scholarship will be awarded in addition to any Wittenberg merit scholarship the student receives.
 Students must supply a copy of their PTK Member Certificate in order to be eligible for this award.

 Annually, Wittenberg grants more than $35 million in the form of academic scholarships and grants.
 More than 98% of Wittenberg students receive financial aid or a scholarship.
 Need-based financial aid includes grants, loans and work-study.

-To discover if Wittenberg is right for you, we encourage you to visit our campus, ranked as one of the most beautiful in the United States.
+To discover if Wittenberg is the right fit for you, we encourage you to visit our campus, ranked as one of the most beautiful in the United States.
 During your time with us, we want you to meet the people behind the place that make Wittenberg special, and to explore your academic and career interests.

 For transfer students, a typical visit includes an interview with our transfer coordinator and a campus tour.
 We would be happy to arrange class visits and appointments with professors and coaches if you would like.
-You can schedule a visit online or contact us at (877) 206-0332 or firstname.lastname@example.org.

 Questions about transferring?